-Garlic (Allium Sativum) - Garlic cloves contain sulfur and an amino acid called alliin.
+Garlic (Allium Sativum) cloves contain sulfur and an amino acid called alliin.
 When crushed, alliin converts into allicin, a potent antibiotic that combats bacterial and fungal infection.
 Garlic also contains thiamine, which helps discourage mosquito and other insect bites.
 Germanium, an antioxidant that enhances endurance and promotes healing, is also found in garlic.
 Most people recognize the smell of garlic and it is often used as a culinary herb.
 It is also one of the most useful herbs in herbal medicine.

 The important garlic plant reduces the formation of carcinogenic compounds and may inhibit breast and skin tumors.
 Garlic helps clear arteries, lowers cholesterol and blood pressure, helps prevent blood clots, stimulates the immune system, lowers blood sugar and triglycerides, promotes a healthy digestive system, and improves the health of the cardiovascular system.

 Garlic cloves can be rubbed on acne, warts, and corns to help speed healing.
 Treatments must be repeated three times a day for up to six weeks in stubborn cases.
 To treat worms, eating 3 to 6 cloves a day is recommended.

 Many studies are being done on the benefits of garlic.
 The cloves, eaten daily, may help prevent stomach and colon cancer.
 Garlic has been used as a therapeutic food for many centuries especially for disease prevention.
 It has been used internally against infection and externally for problems with the eyes, ears, and throat.
 It has been used to promote sweating which helps rid the body of toxic poisons.

 Garlic is a perennial bulb that sends out slender, round stems (like an onion).
-It grows one to three feet high depending on variety.
+There are two types -- hard neck and soft neck.
+Garlic grows one to three feet high depending on variety.
 Garlic blooms are white or lavender and are a welcome addition to any flower border.
 The bulbs multiply during the season forming clusters of bulblets or cloves.
-Garlic needs full sun and rich, well-drained soil.
 Propagate by dividing the bulbs in late summer.
+Garlic needs full sun and loose, well-drained soil with lots of organic matter.
+Soil should be kept on the dry side since garlic does not like wet feet.